pcfutures/utilities/README.md

-# Gists
+# Utilities

-You can't create gists as an organisation, so this is a just a repo for a load of files we like to use regularly.
+A collection of utilities & helpers we use regularly.